Lion Schweers

-Lion Schweers (born 1 April 1996) is a German football defender who plays for Wuppertaler SV.
+Lion Schweers (born 1 April 1996) is a German football defender who plays for Borussia Mönchengladbach II.

 Club career

 After five years at Preußen Münster, Schweers left the club at the end of the 2018–19 season.
 On 12 July 2019, he joined Würzburger Kickers on a two-year deal.
 In Würzburg, the defender made five 3.
 Liga appearances and two regional Bavarian Cup appearances, before being loaned out to Regionalliga Südwest club SV Elversberg until the end of the season in January 2020.